JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 ## The Query

-One advantage of the Azure Cosmos DB [SQL API]() is that you can use SQL syntax to query the document.
+One advantage of the Azure Cosmos DB [SQL API](https://jlik.me/f7j) is that you can use SQL syntax to query the document.
 This is a perfectly valid query:

 `SELECT * FROM c WHERE <filter> ORDER BY c.timestamp DESC`

 However, I prefer to use LINQ because I don't have to manipulate strings and can take a more fluent approach.

 > Wait, Jeremy.
 What is this _LINQ_ you keep speaking of?
 If you're new to C# and/or .NET, have no fear.
 LINQ stands for (and here's the docs link) [Language Integrated Query](https://jlik.me/f7g).
 It's a way to write queries using C# methods without resorting to string manipulation.
-The example above becomes: `query.Select(c=>c).Where(c=>{//filter}).OrderByDescending(c=>c.timestamp)`
+The example above becomes `query.Select(c=>c).Where(c=>{//filter}).OrderByDescending(c=>c.timestamp)`

 The goal is simple: grab all entries from the past 24 hours and aggregate them on page and medium.
 Sort to list the most popular page first with a total click count, then within the page sort by the most popular mediums and show click count by medium.
-To hold the data I created this:
+To hold the data, I created this:

 {{<highlight CSharp>}}
 var documents = new Dictionary<string,IDictionary<string,int>>();
 {{</highlight>}}

+The dictionary indexes by page, then within page has a nested dictionary indexed by medium and click count.

-Then I built my query.
+Next, I built my query.
 Here's the cool part: the new SDKs fully support LINQ and have no problem with dynamic data!
-Instead of trying to project to a `dynamic` type, I used an `IDictionary<string, object>`.
-This code sets up the query and creates an iterator so that I can asynchronously fetch the results.
-Notice it's perfectly fine to cast the dictionary value to a proper `DateTime` property (see what I did there?) to filter my query!
+Instead of trying to project to a `dynamic` type, I used an `IDictionary<string, object>` to emulate a "property bag" (the strings are property names, the objects their respective values).
+The following code sets up the query and creates an iterator so that I can asynchronously fetch the results.
+Notice it's perfectly fine to cast the value of an item in the dictionary to a proper `DateTime` property (see what I did there?) to filter my query.

 {{<highlight CSharp>}}
 var queryable = container